PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/pictures/bird_view.png" border="10" />

-Let's again look at the histogram plot of the bird-view image.
+let's again look at the histogram plot of the bird-view image.
 As you can see, there are two peaks; it is mean almost there are lanes there.
 Now, we will define a small window and try to slide it over the expected location.
 You can see the result here:

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/output_images/straight_lines1_histogram.png" width="540" border="10" />